microsoft/glge/README.md

 ## Get Baselines
 We put the baselines to ProphetNet [repo](https://github.com/microsoft/ProphetNet/GLGE_baselines).
 It contains the pre-trained models, fine-tuning scripts, and evaluation scripts for GLGE.

+The implementation of BART can refer to [repo](https://github.com/pytorch/fairseq/tree/master/examples/bart).

+The implementation of MASS can refer to [repo](https://github.com/microsoft/MASS).

 ## Leaderboard Submission